Georgia vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 Georgia Tech Stats and Trends

-- In Georgia Tech's 11 games this season, it has four wins against the spread.

-- Georgia Tech's games this season have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Georgia Tech's games this year have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).

-- Georgia Tech is 4-6 against the spread and 3-7 overall in games when it puts up more than 7.5 points.
+- When Georgia Tech scores more than 7.5 points, it is 4-6 against the spread and 3-7 overall.

 - Georgia Tech is 4-6 against the spread and 3-7 overall when the team amasses more than 236.8 yards.